arakesh7/cagrx/README.md

 > [!WARNING]
 > **Work in Progress**: This library is under active development.
 APIs may change, and some features are still being refined.
 Contributions and feedback are welcome!

-**CagrX** is a powerful Python library that simplifies access to AMFI (Association of Mutual Funds in India) data.
+**CagrX** is a powerful Python library to analyze mutual funds using AMFI (Association of Mutual Funds in India) data.
 Whether you're building a fintech app, conducting investment research, or analyzing portfolio performance, cagrx provides the tools you need to work with mutual fund data effortlessly.

 ## ✨ Features